Southeast Missouri State Redhawks football

-The Southeast Missouri State Redhawks football program is the intercollegiate American football team for the Southeast Missouri State University located in the U.S. state of Missouri.
+The Southeast Missouri State Redhawks football program is the intercollegiate American football team for the Southeast Missouri State University located in Cape Girardeau, Missouri.
 The team competes in the NCAA Division I Football Championship Subdivision (FCS) and are members of the Ohio Valley Conference.
 The school's first football team was fielded in 1902.
 The team plays its home games at the 11,015-seat Houck Stadium.
 They are coached by Tom Matukewicz.

 History

 Southeast Missouri State first competed in football in 1904.
 In 1912, the school joined the Missouri Intercollegiate Athletics Association (MIAA), which later joined the NCAA as a Division II conference.
 The football team had its first known head coach, J.F.
 Corleux, in 1915.
 Corleux remained head coach until 1929.

 In 1991, Southeast Missouri State joined the Ohio Valley Conference and moved up to the Division I-AA level.